-Describe the research facilities (laboratory space, clinical population, etc.) available for fellowship training.
+Describe the research facilities (education resources, laboratory space, clinical population, etc.) available to support the project.
 If computer access or statistical support is available, it should be described in this section.

 11. BUDGET

 Use the NIH Form Detailed Budget for Initial Budget Period available on the internet at www.grants.nih.gov/grants/funding/phs398/phs398.html#